MatteoZucchelli-eth/rrr/README.md

 # 🦾 3-DOF Planar Robotic Arm Control – ROS 2 Challenge

 This repository contains a ROS 2-based simulation of a simple 3-DOF planar robotic arm.
-The main goal is to control the end-effector to track a moving target in real-time using kinematic principles.
+The main goal is to control the end-effector to track a moving target in real-time.

 ---